alearcy/composer_controller/README.md

 **Read this first!**

 **Composer Controller app at the moment is compatible for Mac only, but the board is visible in every Chrome/Firefox browser.
-In the near future I will develop the Windows app and a new compatibility for the Safari browser.**
+In the near future I will develop the Windows app and a new compatibility for Safari browser.**

 ### What Composer Controller is

-Composer Controller is an all-in-one solution designed to facilitate composers workflow and to control your DAW or virtual instruments within every device that run a browser.
+Composer Controller is an all-in-one solution designed to facilitate composers workflow and to control your DAW or virtual instruments within every device or touch screens that run in a browser.
-It has been inspired by [Junkie XL](https://www.youtube.com/watch?v=RSl_unnPab0``) and [Hans Zimmer](hans-zimmer.jpg) custom made touch screens solutions.
+I got inspiration by [Junkie XL](https://www.youtube.com/watch?v=RSl_unnPab0``) and [Hans Zimmer](hans-zimmer.jpg) custom made touch screens solutions.
-The goal is that it's no longer necessary to have a mobile device with an app downloaded from a store and a separate desktop software to edit your boards.
+The goal is that it is no longer necessary to have a mobile device with an app downloaded from a store and a separate desktop software to edit your boards.
-With the same web interface now you can create your boards, assign MIDI and OSC messages, edit elements styles (buttons, sliders and labels) and monitoring messages.
+With the same web interface now you can create your boards, assign MIDI and OSC messages, edit elements styles (buttons, sliders and labels) and monitor messages.
 The Composer Controller desktop app is only aimed to serve through the network lan your boards, monitor error messages and backup/import your boards.

 ### Installation